ARIAS-Joseph/HUD-diving-informations/README.md

 python3 CreateBgForVideoWithFFMEG.py
 ```

-For 1h of .csv data, a 6 Go video his created so you need to have storage.
+For 1h of .csv data, a 6 Go video is created so you need to have storage.

 For now, parameters aren't dynamicals, it's necesary to modify the source.